fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 ---
-permalink: using-with-javascript-libraries/vuejs/your-first-chart.html
+permalink: getting-started/aspnet/your-first-chart-using-aspnet.html
-title: Your First Chart in Vue using FusionCharts | FusionCharts
+title: Your First Chart in ASP.NET using FusionCharts | FusionCharts
-description: This article outlines the steps to be executed for installing all the node modules via NPM and rendering charts using the vue-fusioncharts component.
+description: This article outlines the steps to be executed for creating your first chart using the asp.net.
-heading: Your First Chart in Vue using FusionCharts
+heading: Your First Chart in ASP.NET using FusionCharts
 chartPresent: false
 ---

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
-In this page, we'll see how to render charts using FusionCharts and Vue-FusionCharts plugin.
-We'll start with simple examples of creating a [chart]({% site.baseurl %}/using-with-javascript-libraries/vuejs/your-first-chart#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/using-with-javascript-libraries/vuejs/your-first-chart#create-your-first-gauge-7) and a [map]({% site.baseurl %}/using-with-javascript-libraries/vuejs/your-first-chart#create-your-first-map-10).
+In this page, we'll see how to render charts using FusionCharts and ASP.NET wrapper.
+We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/vuejs/your-first-chart#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/vuejs/your-first-chart#create-your-first-gauge-7) and a [map]({% site.baseurl %}/getting-started/vuejs/your-first-chart#create-your-first-map-10).

-Before going through this article, please [install]({% site.baseurl %}/using-with-javascript-libraries/vuejs/installation '@@open-newtab') `vue-fusioncharts` plugin, if not already installed.
+Before going through this article, please [install]({% site.baseurl %}/getting-started/aspnet/install-using-aspnet '@@open-newtab') `vue-fusioncharts` plugin, if not already installed.

 ## Create your first chart